GrossfieldLab/loos/INSTALL.md

     sudo apt-get install g++ scons libboost-all-dev libboost-regex-dev libatlas-base-dev libnetcdf-dev swig python3-dev python3-numpy python3-scipy libeigen3-dev python3-sklearn python3-sklearn-lib
 ```

-Copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC
-(verifying that it's the correct location for your system).
+For Ubuntu before version 20: Copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC (verifying that it's the correct location for your system).
 Alternatively, you can force scons to run using python3 by saying `/usr/bin/env python3 $(which scons)`.

+For Ubuntu 20.04 and later, the default python is python3, so you don't need custom.py.

 ### Documentation